akain0/Q-Learning-Warehouse-Robot/README.md

 Project Title: Warehouse Robot Route Optimization

 Description:
-This project aims to optimize the route planning for warehouse robots using the Q-learning algorithm.
+This project aims to optimize the route planning for warehouse robots using the popular Q-learning algorithm, used widely in Reinforcement Learning.
 The warehouse environment is represented as a grid with different locations denoted by letters ('A' to 'I').
 The robots need to navigate from a starting location to an ending location efficiently while maximizing rewards based on the given reward matrix.

 Setup: